stts-se/tillstudpub/audio_streaming/README.md

 # Supported streaming technologies

-More background on the different technologies can be found in the accompanying technical_report.pdf
+More background on the different technologies can be found in the accompanying technical report.

 ## ScriptProcessorNode